farzadrastegar/setup-hadoop/README.md

    8.17.
 Next, you see the dashboard of Ambari

+9. Probably there are some alerts on the dashboard of Ambari after deploying hadoop cluster.
+Follow the steps in [this document](https://github.com/farzadrastegar/setup-hadoop/blob/master/scripts/post-ambari-config.txt) to finalize deployment.
+These steps require to do some cofiguration on the dashboard of Ambari as well as hadoop master and slave nodes.
+After performing all the steps, stop all services on the dashboard of Ambari and start them again.

 # Future work for automation
 - [ ] Automate CentOS registration confirmation